Home Page

 Albert: A Life by Jules Stewart.
 According to this biography, Prince Albert, husband of Queen Victoria, defined the culture of 19th century Britain more than any other British royal or politician.

 Uncrowned King: The Life of Prince Albert by Stanley Weintraub.
-A man of intelligence, pride, and ambition, Queen Victoria's husband Albert was forced to move behind the scenes.
-Weintraub chronicles every aspect of Albert's life - from the political to the sexual - in lively, accessible prose.
+Chronicles every aspect of Albert's life - from the political to the sexual - in lively, accessible prose.
 (This review © Amazon.)

 The Albert Memorial by Chris Brooks.
 The Prince Consort National Memorial's history and conservation.